mossadnik/approximate-dictionary/Readme.md

 # Dictionary with approximate search

  * Fast approximate search for a pattern in a list of strings
- * Limited to short patterns up to 63 characters
+ * Limited to short patterns up to 126 characters (depends on method used)
  * Uses [numba](https://numba.pydata.org), so first call can be slow

 ## Quickstart